Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Point to line last passage percolation

 \subsection{Proof of Theorem \ref{equality_law}}

 We apply the results of the previous section to study point-to-line last passage percolation.
-It is convenient to rotate the exponential data and last passage percolation times to be set-up in the following array:
+Recall the point to line last passage percolation times $G(k,l)$ are defined by \eqref{defnG}.
+It is convenient to view the exponential data and last passage percolation times to be set-up in the following array: